Crazy-Crew/CrazyVouchers/README.md

 ## Getting Started

-How to get started with contributing / maintaining your own version of Vouchers!
+How to get started with contributing / maintaining your own version of CrazyVouchers!

 ### Prerequisites